 Getting a Hosting Provider

 When you have your domain ready to go, it’s time to get your Joomla! website hosted.
 First, you have to find a hosting company that supports Joomla!
 (Inmotion Hosting, for instance).
 Consequently, you need to explore web hosts and check out their hosting plan details to find out if Joomla! is okay for that host.
 Furthermore, they provide you with a username and a password which are necessary to install your website on their server.
 Remember that you get what you pay for.
 Sometimes, it’s preferable to charge some fee for a good hosting provider in order to avoid a big disaster of losing a website in the future.

 Average Cost: $200 to $500 for 12 months registration.

 Depending on your needs, you can choose the custom design or ready-made templates and themes.
 It significantly affects the total price of the project.
-A website development cost usually depends on a wide range of factors such as the number of pages, the type of content and the complexity of the design, etc. Typically, you are billing for a website designer time per hour or for a whole job done.
+A website development cost usually depends on a wide range of factors such as the number of pages, the type of content and the complexity of the design, etc. Typically, you are billing for a web developer/designer time per hour or for a whole job done.
 So the more complicated the design, and the more modifications that are likely to be added – the more it will cost.
 One more important thing to keep in mind is that if you pay for web development – you should consider what kind of after-sales support you can expect to.

 Average Cost: $500 to $5000 for custom work according to the requirements.